TehGM/Wolfringo/docs/guides/features/logging.md

 ***

 ## Logging in Handlers and Services
 Any service registered with Dependency Injection and all Handlers that @TehGM.Wolfringo.Commands.CommandsService loads can use @Microsoft.Extensions.Logging.ILogger - simply inject it via constructor or method parameters.
 Check [Dependency Injection guide](xref:Guides.Commands.DependencyInjection) for more details.
+You can inject either @Microsoft.Extensions.Logging.ILogger or @Microsoft.Extensions.Logging.ILogger`1 - if you use the generic one, the logs will use that type's full name as a category.

 ```csharp
 [CommandsHandler]